 What is a RESTful API?

 One of the most popular types of API is REST or, as they’re sometimes known, RESTful APIs.
-REST or RESTful APIs were designed to take advantage of existing protocols.
+There are many benefits of REST or RESTful APIs — theye designed to take advantage of existing protocols.
 While REST - or Representational State Transfer - can be used over nearly any protocol, when used for web APIs it typically takes advantage of HTTP.
 This means that developers have no need to install additional software or libraries when creating a REST API.

 One of the key advantages of REST APIs is that they provide a great deal of flexibility.
 Data is not tied to resources or methods, so REST can handle multiple types of calls, return different data formats and even change structurally with the correct implementation of hypermedia.
 This flexibility allows developers to build an API that meets your needs while also meeting the needs of very diverse customers.